binguishensu/linear_algebra/README.md

 ##Linear Algebra Applications

-Repository for Educational Proposes for the course of Linear Algebra dictated in the Universidad Metropolitana, Caracas.
-Venezuela
+Repository for Educational Proposes for the course of Linear Algebra dictated in the Universidad Metropolitana, Caracas - Venezuela